-2) “Bead Blasted” - Also known as sandblasted, this finish is inexpensive to apply vs any polished surface, it leaves a rough (compared to polished), uniform finish making the material more susceptible to corrosion, collection of bacteria and will provide more surface drag.
+2) “Bead Blasted” - Also known as sandblasted, this finish is inexpensive to apply vs any polished surface, it leaves a rough, uniform finish making the material more susceptible to corrosion, collection of bacteria and will provide more surface drag.
 Similar to our “2-Tone” finish...we never use this finish where skin and razor contact.

 3) “Passivate” - This is a widely used cleaning process for all grades of stainless steel.
 A citric or other acid is used to remove free iron (iron will rust) from the surface.
-It also does a good job of brightning the surface.
+It can also do a good job of brightening the surface.
 This process will leave a very thin protective layer on the surface.
 It will not lower the Ra or remove machine lines.

-4) “Electropolish” - Electropolishing is a process that makes stainless 30x more corrosion resistant than passivation, it also removes surface imperfection more effectively...it is similar to passivating but more aggressive in removing free irons from the surface.
-It generally can’t be done in a small workshop as it is a very specialized, controlled process with highly toxic acids.
+4) “Electropolish” - Electropolishing is a process that makes stainless 30x more corrosion resistant than passivation, it also removes some surface imperfection more effectively...it is similar to passivating but more aggressive in removing free irons from the surface.
+It can’t be done in a small workshop as it is a very specialized, controlled process, with highly toxic acids.
 If the metal is electropolished it is also “passivated” however if a metal is “passivated” it is not “electropolished”.
-We electropolish some parts prior to final finishing, it is one of the most effective ways to polish threads.
+We electropolish some parts prior to final finishing, it is one of the most effective ways to polish threads and knurling.

 5) On a final note I can’t ignore chrome plating as a surface finish...very inexpensive to make and exceptionally smooth, close to a “Super No. 8” in terms of its smoothness, however, it has 2 major drawbacks that prevent us from using it:

 a) The razor will not last.
 Typically these razors can be mass-produced and are cheap to cast and plate.
-They are made from a less corrosive-resistant material than stainless and then covered in a strong but brittle layer of chrome.
-As a result, when a razor is inevitably dropped, a crack will start in the brittle material, and corrosion will penetrate this crack in the surface.
+At the core they are made from a less corrosive-resistant material vs stainless and then covered in a strong but brittle layer of chrome.
+As a result, when the razor is inevitably dropped, a crack will start in the brittle chrome material, and corrosion will penetrate this crack in the surface.
 Another weak point with chrome plating is that the threads which take a lot of wear..this wear causes cracks in the chrome, which will cause the threads to break off.
 This is where chrome plated razors usually fail...

 b) Chrome plating is a very toxic process to the individuals applying the plating and the environment.
 It is a highly regulated process in the USA and is toxic to the environment.
 It's one of the big reasons why it is typically done in China, India and 3rd world countries.

-You can always tell a chrome plated razor, they almost always have rounded edges, its difficult(impossible) to chrome a tighter edge found in machined safety razors.
-Most recently I was shown a chrome-plated razor from a gentleman who had received it from his late father, unfortunately, his piece had broken off at the threads...it was sad as he still kept it.
+You can always tell a chrome plated razor, they all have rounded edges, its difficult(impossible) to chrome a tighter edge found in machined safety razors.
+Most recently I was shown a chrome-plated razor from a gentleman who had received it from his late father, unfortunately, his piece had broken off at the threads...it was sad, as he still kept it.

 I plan to come up with more ideas for future blogs but if you have any added thoughts or questions, I would love to hear from you…